 The company usually asks their guests for dietary requirements beforehand but did not do so on this occasion.
 Apart from the sandwiches, they provided lots of sweet watermelon as dessert.
 Yum!

-As soon as we left the harbour, our safety instructor Bridget asks us to please keep our expectations low.
+As soon as we left the harbor, our safety instructor Bridget asks us to please keep our expectations low.

 ‘ Whales are very aware of their surroundings and our presence, she points out.
 ‘It’s their choice to allow us to share their space and we should feel very privileged